Aether700/ENCS-287-Team-Project/Readme.txt

 - if you are on mac click and run the StartupMac.sh script.
 - if you are on linux click and run the StartupLinux.sh script

+Note that if you are on Mac, you will need to have both bash (which usually comes with your macOS) and node.js installed.
+You can then run the scripts.
+On Linux and Mac you might have to allow the file to be executed using the chmod command.

+If you need to use the chmod command you can navigate to the folder containing the script and execute "chmod 555 <script name>".
+For example, if you are on mac you would do "chmod 555 StartupMac.sh".

-if none of the above worked open up your command line terminal and navigate to the Nodejs folder and then go into the folder of your platform (ex: on windows go to Nodejs/Windows), then enter one of the two commands following:
+if none of the above worked open up your command line terminal and navigate to the Nodejs folder and then go into the folder of your platform (ex: on windows go to Nodejs/Windows).
+On Mac you can simply navigate into the Linux folder as there is no Mac folder inside the Nodejs folder.
+Once you have navigated to the proper folder you can enter one of the two commands following:

 "node ../../src/Core.js"
 "./node ../../src/Core.js"

 to start the server.
-Note that you might have to download Node.js for your platform if you do not already have it installed
+Note that you might have to download Node.js for your platform if you do not already have it installed.

 Once the server is running, to connect to the website open your browser and connect to "localhost:3000"